alvinchow86/python-backend-template/README.md

 There is a Postgres test database, which is reset between tests, using nested transactions for fast test speed.
 If your test accesses the database, add a fixture dependency called `db`

 To run tests, do `runtests.py` or `runtests`.

+## Additional Documentation
+See the [repo wiki](https://github.com/alvinchow86/python-backend-template/wiki) for additional documentation